clarefmccann/clarefmccann.github.io/content/research/in-progress/index.md

 > *Co-authors*. jennifer a. silvers

 > *Status*.</br>
----> writing analysis script
+---> waiting for raw data

 > *Summary*. using the [pubertal-age-gap](https://www.medrxiv.org/content/10.1101/2022.05.13.22275069v1) to derive pubertal timing in the [ABCD study](https://abcdstudy.org/) and examine its association with emotional processing in the brain and emotional well-being.

 > [link to OSF](https://osf.io/3hmju/)

-### Part 2: A Researcher's Guide to the Longitudinal Measurement and Modeling of Puberty in the ABCD Study
+### Longitudinal Assessments of Puberty: Considerations for Developmental Scientists.
 > *Role*. first-author

 > *Co-authors*. theresa w. cheng, lucía magis-weinberg, victora guazzelli williamson, niamh macsweeney, cecile d. ladouceur, sarah l. wittle, megan m. merting, kristina a. uban, michelle l. byrne, marjolein e.a. barendse, elizabeth a. shirtcliff, megan peterson, katie bottenham, jennifer h. pfeifer, jennifer a. silvers

 > *Status*. </br>
----> forming working groups and establishing a project timeline
----> structuring outline
+---> completing first draft

-> *Summary*. will be writing a follow-up piece on ["a researcher's guide to the measurement and modeling of puberty in the ABCD study at baseline"](https://pubmed.ncbi.nlm.nih.gov/34025573/) but focusing on the longitudinal nature of the dataset.
+> *Summary*. will be writing a follow-up piece on ["a researcher's guide to the measurement and modeling of puberty in the ABCD study at baseline"](https://pubmed.ncbi.nlm.nih.gov/34025573/) but focusing on the longitudinal nature of of puberty data beyond the context of ABCD.

 ### Puberty and Structural Brain Development: It's About Time</br>
 > *Role*. first-author</br>